 Normal Body Temperature

-In adult dogs, normal temperature ranges from about 100 to 102.5 degrees Fahrenheit.
-A higher-than-normal body temperature can arise from illness due to fever or heat stroke.
+In adult dogs, normal temperature ranges from about 100 to 102.5 F. A higher-than-normal body temperature can arise from illness due to fever or heat stroke.

-But very young puppies—those under about six weeks of age—have trouble maintaining body temperature.
-That’s why they hunker down next to Mom-Dog and sleep in puppy piles with their siblings.
+But very young puppies — those under about six weeks of age — have trouble maintaining body temperature.
+That’s why they hunker down next to mom and sleep in puppy piles with their siblings.
 Huddling together cuts down on wind loss of heat, and the multiple furry bodies can share and boost each others' warmth.

 Recognizing and Treating Mild Hypothermia

-Mild hypothermia occurs when body temperature falls between 95 to 99 degrees Fahrenheit and causes pets to act a bit sluggish and lethargic.
+Mild hypothermia occurs when body temperature falls between 95 to 99 degrees F and causes pets to act a bit sluggish and lethargic.
 You’ll see muscle tremors and shivering.